victorhaggqvist/racktemp/README.md

 RackTemp
 ========
 A temprature monitoring application for Raspberry Pi, built with the DS18B20 sensor.
-This project is still in early development and I will hopefully have time to add lots of more fun stuff.

 ##Requirements
 - A Raspberry Pi
-- A DS18B20 sensor to read from, head over to Adafruits [tutorial](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing) for how to hook it up
+- A DS18B20 sensor to read from, head over to Adafruits [tutorial](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing) for how to hook it up.
+You can get a pack of 5 for like $4-5 on ebay.
+- 4.7K resistor(s), please referer to Adafruits tutorial for the how and why.

 ##Install